mister33221/spring-boot-redis-om-redis-stack-example/README.md

 }
 ```
   - `@EnableRedisDocumentRepositories`: This only for Redis OM, scan the redis documents(model) and repository.
 Do not use `@EnableRedisRepositories` in the same time.
-  - `com.redis.skeleton.repository`: Is the package name of your Redis OM repository.
+  - `com.redis.skeleton`: Is where the redis documents(model) and repository located.
 ```java
 package com.redis.skeleton;